iomete/iom-docs/docs/administration-guide/database-connection-options.md

 Make sure that port access is allowed from:

-1. [iomete's IP](./iomete-ip-addresses) to your tunnel server's SSH port
+1. [IOMETE's IP](./iomete-ip-addresses) to your tunnel server's SSH port
 2. Your SSH tunnel server to your source database port

 If your SSH server and database happen to be in AWS, you can follow the instructions below to configure port access.